Ash pond: United States

 Historically, due to few federal and state regulations concerning ash ponds, most US power plants do not use geomembranes, leachate collection systems, or other flow controls often found in municipal solid waste landfills.
 In 1980 the U.S. Congress defined coal ash as a "special waste" that would not be regulated under the stringent hazardous waste permitting requirements of the Resource Conservation and Recovery Act (RCRA).
 Congress also directed EPA to study the coal ash problem and decide whether further regulation would be appropriate.
-In 2000, EPA stated that coal fly ash did not need to be regulated as a hazardous waste.
+Pursuant to the Congressional directive, EPA reported in 2000 that coal fly ash did not need to be regulated as a hazardous waste.

 Following a 2008 failure that caused the Tennessee Valley Authority's Kingston Fossil Plant coal fly ash slurry spill, EPA began developing regulations that would apply to all ash ponds in the US.
 EPA published a Coal Combustion Residuals (CCR) regulation in 2015.
 The agency continued to classify coal ash as non-hazardous (thereby avoiding strict permitting requirements under RCRA Subtitle C), but with new restrictions: